ikeefe12/esp32_IR_sensor/README.md

 5) Whenever you want the most recent data from the ESP32 board, send a trigger for the next frame:
     `client_socket.send(b"N")`

-6) To recieve the frame, read 21 packets of size 760 from the socket.
-In depth example code can be found at this link
+6) To recieve the frame, read 21 packets of size 761 from the socket.
+The first byte of each packet is the packet number, this can be discarded unless we start seeing packages come in out of order.
+In depth example code can be found at this link ()